MicroStrategy/rest-api-docs/docs/common-workflows/administration/server-management/manage-server-settings.md

 Endpoint: [PUT /api/v2/iserver/settings](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/System%20Administration/setAllIserverSettings)

-This endpoint allows you to access all of the Intelligence Server setting values that are available in MicroStrategy REST API.
+This endpoint allows you to access all of the Intelligence Server setting values that are available in Strategy REST API.
 In this endpoint, you must provide a complete list of Intelligence Server settings, which is the different from the `PATCH /api/v2/iserver/settings` endpoint.
 You can find a list of Intelligence Server settings exposed in REST API via `GET /api/v2/iserver/settings/config`.
 You must specify an authorization token in the request header, which can be obtained from `POST /api/auth/login` during [login](#log-in).

 :::tip